-- 14.9.4.3.5. the Controller or the Processor has provided appropriate safeguards in relation to the transfer (whether in accordance with UK GDPR Article 46 or section 75 of the DPA 2018) and/or the transfer is in accordance with Article 46 of the EU GDPR (where applicable) as determined by the Controller which could include relevant parties entering into: - 14.9.4.3.5.1. where the transfer is subject to UK GDPR: - 14.9.4.3.5.1.1 the International Data Transfer Agreement (the "IDTA"), as published by the Information Commissioner's Office from time to time under section 119A(1) of the DPA 2018 as well as any additional measures determined by the Controller; - 14.9.4.3.5.1.2. the European Commission's Standard Contractual Clauses per decision 2021/914/EU or such updated version of such Standard Contractual Clauses as are published by the European Commission from time to time ("EU SCCs"), together with the UK International Data Transfer Agreement Addendum to the EU SCCs (the "Addendum") as published by the Information Commissioner's Office from time to time; and/or - 14.9.4.3.5.2. where the transfer is subject to EU GDPR, the EU SCCs, - 14.9.4.3.5.3. as well as any additional measures determined by the Controller being implemented by the importing party; - 14.9.4.3.6. the Data Subject has enforceable rights and effective legal remedies when transferred: - 14.9.4.3.7. the Processor meets its obligations under the Data Protection Legislation by providing an adequate level of protection to any Personal Data that is transferred; and - 14.9.4.3.8. the Processor complies with the Controller's reasonable prior instructions about the processing of the Personal Data. - 14.9.5.
-The Processor must at the written direction of the Controller, delete or return Personal Data (and any copies of it) to the Controller on termination of the Contract unless the Processor is required by Law to retain the Personal Data. - 14.9.6.
-The Processor must notify the Controller immediately if it: - 14.9.6.1.1. receives a Data Subject Access Request (or purported Data Subject Access Request); - 14.9.6.1.2. receives a request to rectify, block or erase any Personal Data; - 14.9.6.1.3. receives any other request, complaint or communication relating to either Party's obligations under the Data Protection Legislation; - 14.9.6.1.4. receives any communication from the Information Commissioner or any other regulatory authority in connection with Personal Data processed under this Contract;
+- (A) the International Data Transfer Agreement (the "IDTA"), as published by the Information Commissioner's Office from time to time under section 119A(1) of the DPA 2018 as well as any additional measures determined by the Controller; - (B) the European Commission's Standard Contractual Clauses per decision 2021/914/EU or such updated version of such Standard Contractual Clauses as are published by the European Commission from time to time ("EU SCCs"), together with the UK International Data Transfer Agreement Addendum to the EU SCCs (the "Addendum") as published by the Information Commissioner's Office from time to time; and/or - (ii) where the transfer is subject to EU GDPR, the EU SCCs, as well as any additional measures determined by the Controller being implemented by the importing party;

+- (f) the Data Subject has enforceable rights and effective legal remedies when transferred; - (g) the Processor meets its obligations under the Data Protection Legislation by providing an adequate level of protection to any Personal Data that is transferred; and - (h) the Processor complies with the Controller's reasonable prior instructions about the processing of the Personal Data. - 14.9.5 The Processor must at the written direction of the Controller, delete or return Personal Data (and any copies of it) to the Controller on termination of the Contract unless the Processor is required by Law to retain the Personal Data. - 14.9.6 The Processor must notify the Controller immediately if it: - 14.9.6.1 receives a Data Subject Access Request (or purported Data Subject Access Request); - 14.9.6.2 receives a request to rectify, block or erase any Personal Data;